 Like all other vacancies, vacant PhD positions are advertised, and all of our available PhD positions within the Section of Chemistry can be found on our vacancy page.

 One study plan - three parts

 Details regarding the studies are specified in the study plan for postgraduate studies, which consists of three parts:.

 - A general part (that is common for the Faculty of Science and Technology).

-- An individual study plan, specific for each doctoral student.
+- An individual study plan (a Word template that is downloaded), specific to each doctoral student.

 Subject-oriented study plans

 - Chemistry specialized towards Microbial Chemistry

 - Chemistry specialized towards Theoretical Chemistry

 - The postgraduate subject Biochemistry (a separate research subject)